-UN General Assembly, Shifting the Management Paradigm in the United Nations: Ensuring a Better Future for All-Report of the Secretary-General, UN Doc.
+59 UN General Assembly, Shifting the Management Paradigm in the United Nations: Ensuring a Better Future for All-Report of the Secretary-General, UN Doc.
 A/72/492, September 27, 2017, para.
 15.

-UN DOS, "Operational Support: Implementation of the New Management Paradigm," September 2019.
+$^{60 \ \} UN\ DOS, "Operational\ Support: Implementation\ of\ the\ New\ Management\ Paradigm,"\ September\ 2019.$

 MONUSCO and the UN-African Union Mission in Darfur (UNAMID), and planning for the closure of the UN Integrated Peacebuilding Office in Guinea-Bissau (UNIOGBIS).
 However, DOS has not had the capacity to cater to all requests from missions.
 For example, the Global Service Centre in Brindisi was not able to assist MONUSCO with the closing of eight deployment locations.
+62 empowering senior managers in the field through the delegation of authority, increasing the organization's tolerance for risk, more clearly linking resources and results, and more clearly delineating roles and responsibilities.